dcarrera/MercuryPlus/README.md

 compressed output from mercury into coordinates or orbital elements for each object.
-- close6.for contains source code for a programme to provide details on close encounters during an integration
+- close6.for contains source code for a programme to provide details on close encounters during an integration.